AntiKippi/gnome-shell-extension-sane-airplane-mode/README.md

 After cloning the repo, the extension is practically installed yet disabled.
 In order to enable it, find the extension titled 'Sane Airplane Mode', in the 'Extensions' application and turn it 'On'.
 You may need to restart the GNOME shell (<kbd>Alt</kbd>+<kbd>F2</kbd> and insert 'r' in the prompt) for the extension to be listed there.

+## Donations
+I currently don't accept donations.
+However if you find my work useful and want to say "Thank you!" consider starring this repository ⭐.